-In order to set-up your collection on the scan portal we require the following information.
+In order to set-up your collection on the SCAN portal we require the following information.
 Please take a few minutes to answer the following questions and the portal administrator will create your collection.
 This information is the same for any Symbiota portal and can be modified by anyone with admin rights.

 Return survey to Neil.Cobb@nau.edu

 Institution Code – this is a unique code for your institution.
 Often this is registered with the American Association of Museums (eg. the Northern Arizona University is registered as “NAUF”).

 Collection Code – This is a unique id for a specific collection. (eg. The Colorado Plateau Museum of Arthropod Biodiversity at NAU is registered as “CPMAB”)

 Collection Name – The formal name for your collection. (eg. The Colorado Plateau Museum of Arthropod Biodiversity)

 Brief Description – A short description of your collection that is ~400 word max and must be less than 2000 characters.

 Homepage – the URL for your museum homepage (eg. http://www.bugs.nau.edu ) and either send an icon – a small image that visually represents the collection, or we assume we can copy it from your homepage.

 Contact Name for a permanent contact (eg. Neil Cobb)

 Contact Email – the permanent contact’s email address